WebAssembly/spec/document/metadata/code/binary.rst

 Code Metadata
 -------------

-All code metadata items of a given format *T* are grouped under a custom section named *'metadata.code.T'*.
+All code metadata items of a format named *T* are grouped under a custom section named *'metadata.code.T'*.
 The following parametrized grammar rules define the generic structure of a code metadata section of format *T*.